Arielogg/MLDM-Project-23/README.md

 ## Project Description

-The primary challenge addressed in this project is the identification of governing PDEs from unregistered electron microscopy images.
+The primary challenge addressed in this project is identifying governing PDEs from unregistered electron microscopy images.
 These images exhibit patterns similar to those produced by the 2D Swift-Hohenberg equation.
 Our approach involves two main steps:

 1. **Image Registration:** We apply various image registration methods to align the unregistered electron microscopy images.
 This is a crucial preprocessing step to ensure the accuracy of subsequent analyses.
+The proposed methods are: Change Maps, Deformation Fields and Optimal Transport with Phase Correlation approaches.
 2. **PDE Identification:** After registration, we use the SINDy algorithm and its variant, SINDyCP, to identify the governing PDEs from the processed images.

 ## Repository Contents